ataiva-software/vertex/README.md

 **Eden DevOps Suite** - Creating the perfect environment for modern development teams.

 *Note: Eden is now production-ready.
 All services are fully implemented with production-ready code, comprehensive testing, and automated deployment pipeline.
 All previously mocked implementations have been replaced with real, production-grade code.
+The system has been thoroughly tested and validated for production use, with comprehensive documentation and operational procedures in place.
 We appreciate your contributions as we continue to enhance and expand the platform.*